Monday, February 27, 2023

 - Jason Barrett–Senior Vice President of Sales, GAF Energy

-- Cameron Patterson–Development Officer, GRID Alternatives
+- Cameron Patterson–Development Officer, GRID Alternatives Colorado

 Land Use and Permitting Success Stories